Banshee (roller coaster)

-Banshee was built at the former location of a wooden roller coaster named Son of Beast, as well as the Thunder Alley go-kart attraction.
-The ride was officially announced on August 8, 2013, although the "Banshee" name had been trademarked that April.
-The first track pieces were installed on August 27, 2013, and work continued through the following January.
-When Banshee opened, it was well-received, accommodating one million riders in less than three months.
-Amusement Today annual Golden Ticket Awards has consistently ranked Banshee among the top 50 steel roller coasters in the world.
+Banshee was built at the former location of a short-lived, record-breaking wooden coaster, Son of Beast, as well as the Thunder Alley go-kart attraction.
+The ride was officially announced on August 8, 2013, although its name "Banshee" had been trademarked earlier in April 2013.
+Construction took place from August 2013 through January 2014.
+When Banshee opened, it was well-received, accommodating over one million riders in less than three months.
+It has also consistently ranked among the top 50 steel roller coasters worldwide in the annual Golden Ticket Awards publication from Amusement Today.

 History

 Banshee was built at the former location of Son of Beast, a wooden roller coaster plagued with issues and demolished in 2012, and the Thunder Alley go-kart attraction that was removed the same year.
-A memorial for Son of Beast is in the queue line of Banshee.
+A memorial for Son of Beast is located in Banshee's queue line.
 Following their removal, it was not immediately clear what would replace the attractions.

 Construction

 Construction on a new attraction began on April 22, 2013, and a trademark for the name "Banshee" was filed the next day.
-Owner Cedar Fair had previously considered using the name for a roller coaster at Cedar Point, though Cedar Point's coaster was ultimately named Mantis.
+Owner Cedar Fair had previously considered using the name for a stand-up roller coaster at Cedar Point, though Cedar Point's coaster was ultimately named Mantis.
 Kings Island began teasing the new attraction on the first day of the 2013 season.
 Along the perimeter of the former Thunder Alley go-kart track, a fence was set up with a sign that read, "Due to the increasing occurrence of mysterious and bone-chilling screams, it has become necessary to close this section of the park until the cause of this evil phenomenon can be identified."
 During the course of the summer, several clues about the attraction were set up around the construction site.
 On June 10, 2013, the park launched their social media campaign by posting a photo showing the construction site with the caption, "Field of Dreams".
 The campaign continued with five scarecrows around the construction site and several Twitter posts about the future attraction.
 Then, at the beginning of July 2013, recordings of someone screaming could be heard by park guests near the construction area.
 Two weeks later, farm owls were placed in nearby trees.